 TeamCity functionality can be significantly extended by a custom plugin.
-TeamCity plugins are written in Java (Kotlin, Groovy and JRuby can also be used), runs within the TeamCity application and has access to internal entities of the TeamCity server or agent.
+TeamCity plugins are written in Java (Kotlin, Groovy and JRuby can also be used), run within the TeamCity application and have access to internal entities of the TeamCity server or agent.

 Aside from this documentation, please refer to the following sources:

-If you cannot find enough information or have a question regarding API please do not hesitate to post your question into TeamCity Plugins forum.
-Please use search before posting to find out if alike question was already answered in the forums.
+If you need more information or have a question regarding the API, please do not hesitate to post your question into TeamCity Plugins forum.
+Please use the search before posting to avoid possible duplication of discussions.

 Please refer to corresponding section for further details.

 - Typical Plugins